ScoopInstaller/Scoop/README.md

 Scoop (alpha)
 =============

-Scoop is a simple package manager for Windows, designed for developers who like working on the command-line.
+Scoop is a simple command-line installer for windows.

 Requirements: